 Beer and cracker jacks?
 More like Malbec and short rib & truffle mashed potatoes!
-It’s the 2015 WineFest Wine Festival, and it’s coming this August to Petco Park.
+It’s the 2016 WineFest Wine Festival, and it’s coming this May to Petco Park.

-Updated for 2015, here’s our guide to the craft beers and microbrews in and around Petco Park, featuring facts and tips for beer lovers visiting San Diego Padres games.
+Updated for 2016, here’s our guide to the craft beers and microbrews in and around Petco Park, featuring facts and tips for beer lovers visiting San Diego Padres games.

 Where to eat at Petco Park.
 A guide to the best peanuts, Cracker Jacks and fish tacos at San Diego’s famous ballpark.

 Money.
 You’ll need some.
 Luckily there are ATM machines at PETCO.

 The Padres opening day game at Petco Park for the 2016 season will be played against the Los Angeles Dodgers